OndrikB/dotfiles/README.md

  - alacritty
  - rlaunch

-for setup, get `cargo`, build everything and copy it to /usr/bin, then pull this
+for setup, get `cargo`, build everything and copy it to /usr/bin (TODO: automate), then pull this